skydread1/portfolio/src/loicb/server/content/portfolio/magic-nostrand.md

 - Report compiling issues and performance issues to Ramsey Nasser so he can improve the compiler.
 - Improve the tooling around the Magic compiler to make it easier for our developers to compile/test/package Clojure libraries in Dotnet
 - Successfully port our Clojure projects to Unity
-- Improve the way a project and its dependencies are compiled the dlls
+- Improve the way a project and its dependencies are compiled to dlls
 - Make it easy to package the newly compiled dlls in NuGet packages
 - Allow developers to deploy these packages in online GitHub repos (public or private)
-- Package the dlls in a way it is easy to import them into Unity projects
+- Package the dlls in a way that makes it easy to import them into Unity projects

 ## Nostrand

 ### Why Nostrand

-`nostrand` is for magic what [tools.deps](https://github.com/clojure/tools.deps.alpha) or [leiningen](https://github.com/technomancy/leiningen) are for a regular Clojure project.
+[Nostrand](https://github.com/nasser/nostrand) is for magic what [tools.deps](https://github.com/clojure/tools.deps.alpha) or [leiningen](https://github.com/technomancy/leiningen) are for a regular Clojure project.
 Magic has its own dependency manager and does not use `tools.deps` or `len` because it was implemented before these deps manager came out!

 ### Private Gitlab support

 Since we wanted to compile private gitlab projects with deps on both private gitlab repos and public repos, I added the Gitlab support and private repo supports using the Github/GitLab tokens.

-### Nuget pack and push
+### NuGet pack and push

-Adding a `.csproj` that refers to a `.nuspec` to the Clojure repo at the root allows me to pack and deploy the generated dlls to a nuget package that will be store on the Remote git repo.
+Adding a `.csproj` that refers to a `.nuspec` at the root of a Clojure repo allows me to pack and deploy the generated dlls to a **NuGet package** that will be store on the Remote git repo.
 For private repositories, a `nuget.config` can be added to specify the `PAT` token for GitHub or `Deploy token` for Gitlab.
 The package is then added to GitHub/GitLab Package Registry.

 ### Example of a Clojure library ported to Magic